Pull Members Up refactoring

-To pull members up
+Pull members up

 Select a type in one of the following ways:

 In the editor, set the caret at the name of a type.

 Select a type in the Structure window.

-- Do one of the following: Pull Members Up dialog will open.
+The Pull Members Up dialog will open.

-- Select a destination base type from the list of available types.
+Select a destination base type from the list of available types.
 Base types are displayed as a reversed hierarchy where types from the top of the hierarchy are displayed as most inner nodes.

-- Select members and/or interfaces that you want to move.
+Select members and/or interfaces that you want to move.
 You can also click All Public to quickly select all public members and/or Dependent to select members that are referenced by other selected members, implement the selected interfaces, or override members in base classes.